 However, if you are worried about overloading on wall portraits of your child, here are three helpful hints:

 - Display multiple images that flow together.

 This canvas trio of Julia’s senior portrait session works as one visual piece because it’s a series of images from one outfit and one background.
 This grouping is a series of 16×24 canvases.
 Any mother would adore looking at the beautiful smiles in this grouping!
 The clothing and overall color scheme go beautifully in this space.

 2. Display the portraits with older siblings’ portraits.

 A great way to display senior portraits is with other images from older siblings’ sessions.
 I have “matched” my senior’s portraits with older kids’ portraits in homes, right down to the frames and matting.
 In the case above, I photographed the girl two years ago and the young man this past summer.
-I coordinated a grouping of frames from The Organic Bloom showcasing each senior alone and with their beloved pets.
+I coordinated a grouping of hand painted frames showcasing each senior alone and with their beloved pets.
 All four frames are in Midnight Blue in a variety of frame styles.
 It works in the room beautifully.

 3. Integrate with a gallery of family portraits.

 There’s a senior in the above display.
 Can you see him?
 Yep, he’s in the lower left spot of this family gallery.
 By placing your senior’s framed portrait with other family portraits and snapshots, you’re telling the family story.
 The fact that he’s a senior is just another part of the fabric of this family’s life.
 He is spotlighted, but not accentuated.